chowlett/bitnami-docker-moodle/3/debian-10/README.md

 The file throwing the exception is /bitnami/moodle/lib/dml/mysqli_native_moodle_database.php.
 There is a copy of this file in this repo at /debugging-artefacts/mysqli_native_moodle_database.php.

 After this error, there are no tables in the database.
-As if a transaction commit failed.
-Or as if only one CREATE TABLE was issued (the first table) and it failed.
-Or as if only one CREATE TABLE was issued and it work but moodle incorrectly concluded there was a problem (with mdl_upgrade_log?).

 ### Resolution